zeeshanali1009/Data-Structures-Algorithms-Complete-Practice/README.md

 # Data-Structures-Algorithms-Complete-Practice
 In this self-initiated learning phase, I will be covering all the concepts of data structures and algorithms in full detail.
 Here are the topics which I have covered uptill now:
-1. Flowchart & Pseudocodes>
+1. Flowchart & Pseudocodes.
-2. Variables, Datatypes and Operaters> 2D Arrays in C++.
+2. Variables, Datatypes and Operaters.
+2D Arrays in C++.
 3. Conditional Statements & Loops.
 4. Patterns.
 5. Functions.